Iyadbitar/ants-racing-prediction-/README.md

 The app will run on http://localhost:8080/

 ### Application Structure
-The app is been built as React/Redux.
+I built the app as React/Redux.

 To handle the prediction calculations I used a "web worker" architecture where all the code that handle prediction calculation is separated in "worker.js" file and